majodev/majodev.github.io/src/pages/resume/index.md

 ![resume picture](/static/resume/resume.png)

 ####An image?!?
-*My Résumé is embedded as image here to reduce the risk my sensitive data being directly crawled by evil bots.
-Please download the PDF above to get a printable version.*
+*My Résumé is embedded as image here to reduce the risk of my sensitive data being crawled by evil bots.
+Please download the PDF to get the proper printable version.*